Insights: Article

 Should you implement AI in your business?

-We talked to Kinetic IT developers Domenic Horner and Daryl Crosbie about the top things to consider before implementing AI in your business, so you can get the most out of it.
+We spoke with Kinetic IT developers Domenic Horner and Daryl Crosbie about the key considerations to address before implementing AI in your business to ensure you maximise its benefits.

 1. Can AI help your business achieve its goals?

-The most important consideration before implementing AI in your business is whether it aligns with your business strategy and will contribute to achieving your long-term goals.
+Before implementing AI in your business, the most crucial consideration is whether it aligns with your business strategy and will contribute to achieving your long-term goals.

 2. Should you build your own AI software or use existing tools?

-Businesses need to consider whether the greatest value comes from bespoke AI software or existing tools.
+Businesses must consider whether the most significant value comes from bespoke AI software or existing tools.

-Solutions Developer Daryl Crosbie says “AI software can be difficult to build as there are many aspects to consider, test and evaluate.
-You need to consider the model being used to train the bot, evaluate the training data, and adjust the model.
+Solutions Developer Daryl Crosbie says, “AI software can be difficult to build as there are many aspects to consider, test and evaluate.
+You need to consider the model used to train the bot, evaluate the training data, and adjust the model.
 The most difficult part tends to be acquiring enough diverse data to train the bot.
-With all this in mind, if there is existing machine learning software that suits your needs, it may be best to test and evaluate this first.”
+With all this in mind, if existing machine learning software suits your needs, it may be best to test and evaluate this first.”

 RELATED CONTENT: 3 ServiceNow AI tools revolutionising IT service delivery